andturken/ECG-Anomaly-Detection/README.md

 # Problem Statement
 Monitoring hearth health is an important medical problem: abnormalities in heart activity can be warning signs of serious adverse medical events such as heart attack and stroke.
 Heart activity is monitored in clinical settings with the electrocardiogram (ECG), as device which records and digitizes electrical signals from the heart.
 Internet-of-things (IoT) devices, such as smartwatches, can now record ECG signals.
 These can be transmitted to a computer in order to detect and classify abnormal heartbeats in order to warn users as well as their heath care providers.
 State-of-the-art medical ECG systems acquire high-temporal-resolution signals from several channels at once, and process these signals on dedicated hardware.
 ECG recordings from smartwatches currently provide data from a single channel, as lower temporal resolution, and possibly with lower signal quality.
-ECG data from a smarthwatch might be processed on a  device with low power computational power, such as a smartphone, or a user's laptop.
+ECG data from a smartwatch might be processed on a  device with low power computational power, such as a smartphone, or a user's laptop.
 Thus, applying standard machine learning approaches to detect and classify abnormal heartbeats from low resolution ECG data is a worthwhile goal for improving new IoT-based ECG recording system.
 For this purpose, the present project implements and assesses Python-based machine learning solutions to learn to classify ECG heart beat recordings.

 # Data sources: